Financial year 2017 – over 140 million transport income

 Thanks to the successful business development, widely supported in all segments, the Jungfrau Railway Group expects a profit of over 40 million francs for the reporting year.
 The result will be announced on 4 April 2018.

-For all experience mountains, which include excursion transport to Harder Kulm, First and Winteregg-Mürren, the Jungfrau Railway Group registered record results.
+Experience Mountains For all Experience Mountains, which include excursion transport to Harder Kulm, First and Winteregg-Mürren, the Jungfrau Railway Group registered record results.
 With an increase of 21.1 per cent in total, net transport income could once again be significantly increased.
 The Harder Railway achieved an increase in net transport income of 39.5 per cent.
 The First Railway booked an increase of 18.3 per cent.
 The Lauterbrunnen-Mürren mountain railway achieved an 11.6 per cent increase in net transport income.
-For the experience mountains overall, a 2.8 million higher transport income was generated than in the previous year, with 15.9 million francs.
+For the Experience Mountains overall, a 2.8 million higher transport income was generated than in the previous year, with 15.9 million francs.

-For the winter sports segment, the result of the start of 2017 until the end of the season in spring 2017 was below average.
+Winter Sports For the Winter Sports segment, the result of the start of 2017 until the end of the season in spring 2017 was below average.
 However, thanks to the early snowfall and cold temperatures, Jungfrau Railways was able to start the 2017/2018 winter sports season as early as mid-November 2017 and offer continuous winter sports operations in Grindelwald and Wengen early on.
-The Jungfrau Ski Region is a co-operation in which the Jungfraubahn Group holds more than 60%.
+The Jungfrau Ski Region is a co-operation in which the Jungfrau Railway Group holds more than 60%.
 In 2017, 936,500 new entries were recorded throughout the Jungfrau Ski Region.
-For the winter sports segment, the net transport income could be increased from 2016 by 6.5 per cent.
+For the Winter Sports segment, the net transport income could be increased from 2016 by 6.5 per cent.
 However, with 20.7 million francs in comparison with the good winter sports years 2007/2008, it remains unchanged at a low level.

 For the winter sports segment, the positive start to the season was also noticeably overshadowed by numerous cancelled days in January 2018 following heavy gales.
 The winter sport business continues to be challenging.
 Despite an early start, a strong season is not to be expected overall.

 To fight the downward trend in winter sports, Jungfrau Railways continues to focus on improving quality.
-With the planned V-Cableway project, travel times are to be greatly shortened with a direct connection to public transport, as well as the creation of facilities of international standard.
-They expect to obtain the building permit from the Federal Office of Transport (FOT) by the end of April 2018, which means that the timely commissioning of the new Grindelwald-Männlichen gondola cableway is guaranteed by the end of December 2019.
+With the planned V-Cableway project, travel times with a direct connection to public transport should be hugely shortened and facilities of an international standard created.
+They expect to receive planning permission from the Federal Office of Transport (FOT) by the end of April 2018, thus ensuring the timely commissioning of the new Grindelwald-Männlichen aerial gondola at the end of December 2019.